vilaing/TicTacToeAI/README.md

 Ends when either the AI wins or the board is full (draw) Will keep count of draws and losses
 Continues to prompt the user if they'd like to play again

+---

+# winSpec.txt

+Contains a comprehensive list of all winTypes, winSpecs, and possibilities Used purely for reference; file handling is not involved in this program